 Does my HSA/FSA cover compounded medications?
 Typically yes — they're prescription healthcare expenses.
 Most telehealth platforms provide receipts suitable for HSA/FSA reimbursement.
 Check with your specific administrator.

 Is it legal to buy compounded GLP-1 online?
 Yes, when prescribed by a licensed provider and dispensed by a licensed pharmacy in a state where telehealth prescribing is legal for this category.
 Pallas (and reputable competitors) operate within these boundaries.
-"Peptide companies" selling research chemicals or semaglutide without a prescription are not legitimate and are operating illegally.
+Online sellers offering semaglutide or tirzepatide as research chemicals — without a prescription, without a licensed-provider relationship, and outside the compounding-pharmacy framework — are not legitimate and are operating illegally.

 See which option fits your situation